 - Rub the very edge of the glasses with a thin layer of corn syrup.
 Dip into sugar or sprinkles.

 - Fill ice cube trays with juice and freeze.

 - Add raspberry liqueur and ice cubes to champagne flutes.

-- Top with sparkling wine.
+- Top with sparkling wine and garnish as desired

 - Garnish as desired.